 It's been another jam-packed week in the car industry, so naturally, there's another batch of things which tickled my fancy, and one which offended it.

-Concept cars are horrible; they raise your hopes of a stunning, forward-thinking and - gasp - interesting future car, only for the production version to turn out looking like last year's one, with a few bits of chrome sneezed onto it.
+Audi A8 - Concept cars are horrible; they raise your hopes of a stunning, forward-thinking and - gasp - interesting future car, only for the production version to turn out looking like last year's one, with a few bits of chrome sneezed onto it.
 Not the Audi Prologue, though.
 The brief glimpses we've had of the Audi A8 show that the Prologue concept is very much alive, with an extra set of doors to boot.
 Hallelujah!

-Turbine wheels rule supreme.
+Tesla's Turbine wheels - Turbine wheels rule supreme.
 There's no disputing that.
 Whether they're on the Tesla Model S, Mercedes-Benz SLR McLaren, Volkswagen Scirocco or Saab 9-5.
 Tesla's 21in turbines have the size to back up the visual impact, although wouldn't be much fun to kerb.

-The rest of the car may be a little unremarkable - after all, you can't go far outside of the box with a small SUV these days - but the rear side window of the C3 Aircross shows that Citroën knows how to make a less-than-imaginative car stand out from the crowd.
+Citroën C3 Aircross - The rest of the car may be a little unremarkable - after all, you can't go far outside of the box with a small SUV these days - but the rear side window of the C3 Aircross shows that Citroën knows how to make a less-than-imaginative car stand out from the crowd.
 Chic French accessorising exemplified.

-Looks like we're not getting a quirky French supercar from PSA, after all.
+And the worst thing I've seen this week - It looks like we're not getting a quirky French supercar from PSA, after all.
 Time to sulk.